neekeshpanchal/neekeshpanchal/README.md

 ### Hi there 👋 My name is Neek Panchal

-🔭 I’m currently working on developing machine learning interfaces for purposes such as multi-animal tracking, business proficiency, and quantitative financial modelling.
+🔭 I’m currently learning about computational practices and how they can be applied towards research in quantitative finance, neuroscience, and quantum mechanics.

 **Education 🧠**